ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 Containerized Land DA Workflow
 **********************************

-These instructions will help users build and run a basic case for the Unified Forecast System (:term:`UFS`) Land Data Assimilation (DA) System using a `Singularity/Apptainer <https://apptainer.org/docs/user/latest/>`_ container.
-The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform environment in which to build and run the Land DA System.
-Normally, the details of building and running Earth system models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
-Installation via Singularity/Apptainer container reduces this variability and allows for a smoother experience building and running Land DA.
+These instructions will help users run a basic case for the Unified Forecast System (:term:`UFS`) Land Data Assimilation (DA) System using a `Singularity/Apptainer <https://apptainer.org/docs/user/latest/>`_ container.
+The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`), prebuilt Land-DA binaries, and provides a uniform environment in which to run the Land DA System.
+Normally, the details of running Earth system models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
+Installation via Singularity/Apptainer container reduces this variability and allows for a smoother experience running Land DA.
 This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (e.g., Ursa, Hercules).

-This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System in a container using a Jan.
+This chapter provides instructions for running the Unified Forecast System (:term:`UFS`) Land DA System in a container using a Jan.
 19-20, 2025 00z sample case.
 This case is a :term:`LND` :term:`warmstart` configuration that uses :term:`ERA5` atmospheric forcing data, :term:`IMS` snow depth observation data, and the 3D-Var DA algorithm.

 .. include:: ../doc-snippets/gcblizzard-desc.rst